Skip to content

 New in v10

-Dozzle v10 introduces a powerful alerting system that lets you monitor container logs and receive notifications when specific conditions are met.
-Alerts use customizable expressions to filter containers and log messages, and can send notifications to webhooks, Slack, Discord, ntfy, or Dozzle Cloud.
+Dozzle v10 introduces a powerful alerting system that lets you monitor container logs, resource metrics, and lifecycle events, and receive notifications when specific conditions are met.
+Alerts use customizable expressions to filter containers and trigger conditions, and can send notifications to webhooks, Slack, Discord, ntfy, or Dozzle Cloud.

 IMPORTANT